A Level History

 How much time should I be expected to spend on assignments, projects, field trips etc.?

 You will complete four hours of independent study each week, including homework tasks.
+Each year, one day is set aside for a history trip.

 What are the expected employment areas with this course?